Are You Thinking About Going Back to School as an Adult?

 Are you headed the right direction?
 Are you prepared for what’s ahead?
 Can the career you’ve chosen support the lifestyle you desire for your family?

 These are all important questions.
-Going back to school to ensure a better future is not uncommon.
+Going back to school at 30 to ensure a better future is not uncommon.
 You may choose to get a more advanced degree in the field you’re already in, or transition into something new.
 Either way, it may be possible to get college credit for the work experience you already have under your belt.

 You probably cannot put your job, spouse, or children on hold to pursue a degree, but online learning can work around those commitments.
 Rather than needing to be in class at a certain time each day, you can log on to complete course materials at your convenience.
 Online learning is also often the fastest and cheapest option.

 Can’t afford it?
 There are many options for assistance.

 Start out by completing the FAFSA, which will identify which grants and loans you’re eligible for.
 You may qualify for funds that do not have to be repaid.
 And the federal student loans that do have to be repaid will have lower interest rates and more flexible payment plans than any alternative loans.

 Scholarships are another great way to fund college, and there are many opportunities available specifically for adult learners.
 Try using Fastweb to search for scholarships.

 Federal aid and scholarships aren’t the only help available.
 Communicate your needs to the school to see what resources they can offer, and ask about repayment plans if that’s something you’re interested in.
 And if you have a job, discuss your educational goals with your employer and ask about tuition assistance programs.

 Returning to school at age 30 is a major decision.
 It will be a challenge to find the money and add another responsibility to your plate, but finding a career you love that can help you support your family will make it all worth it.